Ngumbau254/Hello-World/README.md

 # Hello-World
-In new here, trying to figure out my way around
+In new here, just trying to figure out my way around